SystangoTechnologies/Crashalert/README.md

 As a mobile app developer, you’ve likely faced your own unique challenges in detecting, reproducing and debugging run-time crashes in React Native applications.
 Of course we need a crash analyzer tool that can track these crashes.

-## What Crashalert?
+## What is Crashalert?

-This is a reporter that stores user action steps and runtime crashes info that you can analyze on [Crashlyzer](https://github.com/sytango-technologies/rn-crash-viewer) with a detailed specification of the tracked crashes.
-You no longer need to change existing code, you just need to import `rn-crash-reporter` components in your js classes rather than `react-native`.
+This is a reporter that stores user action steps and runtime crashes info that you can analyze on [Crashlyzer](https://github.com/SystangoTechnologies/Crashlyzer) with a detailed specification of the tracked crashes.
+You no longer need to change existing code, you just need to import `react-native-crashalert` components in your js classes rather than `react-native`.

 ### Supported Versions

-Version 2.0.5 supports react-native >= 0.52.0
+Version 3.0.0 supports react-native >= 0.52.0

 ### Platforms

-`rn-crash-reporter` supports both the platforms `android` and `iOS`.
+`Crashalert` supports both the platforms `android` and `iOS`.

 ### Installation

-`$ yarn rn-crash-reporter` or `npm install --save rn-crash-reporter`
+`$ yarn react-native-crashalert` or `npm install --save react-native-crashalert`

 ## Demo
 <a href="https://github.com/SystangoTechnologies/Crashalert/blob/master/Crashalert.gif"><img src="https://github.com/SystangoTechnologies/Crashalert/blob/master/Crashalert.gif"></a>

 ## How to analyze the crashes?

-To analyze your app crashes, you should follow Node server and Web client installation [here](https://github.com/sytango-technologies/rn-crash-viewer)
+To analyze your app crashes, you should follow Node server and Web client installation [here](https://github.com/SystangoTechnologies/Crashlyzer)

 **NOTE:** Please follow the [link here](FLOW_README.md) for the complete installation guide of `Crashlyzer`.